appernetic/hugo-nederburg-theme/README.md

 # Nederburg theme for hugo

-Nederburg is an elegant, responsive theme.
+Nederburg is a fast and secure theme.

 This Hugo theme was ported from [competethemes](https://www.competethemes.com/tracks/).